Counting Data Processing

 Select a period (start and end).
 If no start date is specified, the site's creation date is used.

-When starting the reconstruction, all existing validated data in the selected period are deleted and then reconstructed.
+When the reconstruction is launched, all existing validated data in the selected period are deleted and then reconstructed.

 Possible errors:

-• There is no data between the start and end date for at least one meter (excluding standalone meters).
-At least two readings must be present in the selected period.
+• There is no data between the start date and end date for at least one meter (excluding isolated meters).
+There must be at least two readings in the selected period.

-• At least one of the above-mentioned registers is missing for at least one of the meters.
+• At least one of the registers mentioned above is missing for at least one of the meters.

 How Did We Do?